The 2017 supermoon: How to see it and get the best photo

 In November 2016, the moon reached a distance closest to the Earth than ever seen since 1948, producing a supersized supermoon.
 However, on Sunday night, the moon will still shine 16% brighter and appear 7% larger than its usual size.

-A supermoon occurs when the sun, moon and Earth align, and a full or new moon aligns with the sun's lunar orb.
 This supermoon will be the first in the series of three consecutive full moon supermoons, the next two to occur in January.

 While it has been a year since a visible supermoon last lit up the sky, everyone in the world has a chance to marvel at this upcoming full moon.
 Most astronomers suggest watching the supermoon right after sunset and into moonrise, and minutes before the next sunrise as well.